 Predictive analytics are one thing, human decisions and – indeed – common sense, gut feeling and (inter) acting are another.
 The last mile of experience and of intelligent information are not just what people care about most but also where people matter most.

 Digital transformation and information management: facts and next steps after activation

 Intelligent information activation is one aspect of the overall role of information management in digital transformation success.
 However, it’s not the only one.
-We tackled the topic in another blog post for InformationDynamix and will elaborate on it more in depth soon.

 In the meantime here are some forecasts from IDC for 2016 and beyond, illustrating some of the topics we just explained: